MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 - Recovery point objectives (RPOs) for a failure scenario limited to a component of an SAP system or a widespread failure impacting a datacenter or an Azure region

-- Operational and lifecycle management tasks can require technology that typically fills in for failure scenarios.
-A few of these management tasks are patching guest operating systems (OSs), patching database management systems (DBMSs), cloning, and refreshing SAP systems.
+- Operational and lifecycle management tasks can require technology that fills in for failure scenarios.
+These management tasks include patching guest operating systems (OSs), patching database management systems (DBMSs), cloning, and refreshing SAP systems.

 ## Scenario and scope